 The requested variance will not violate State water quality standards or cause measurable degradation in water quality.
 The proposed development of this property will reduce runoff leaving the site by means of grading and installation of Best Management Practices that will capture and infiltrate rainwater into the ground.
 Specific practices proposed on the approved Stormwater Management (SWM) Concept Plan are gravel drywells, grassed swales, bioswales and a micro bioretention facility.
-Additionally, the Sector Plans recommendation for sustainable site/building is achieved by reducing non-pervious surfaces by 15.3% by the implementation of pervious pavement where feasible.
+Additionally, the Sector Plans recommendation for sustainable site/building is achieved by reducing non-pervious surfaces.
+Approximately 0.14 acres of existing driveway located in front of the existing house is proposed for removal.